Literary and Scientific Society (Queen's University Belfast)

-The Literary and Scientific Society (commonly referred to as the Literific) of the Queen's University of Belfast is the university's debating society.
+The Literary and Scientific Society of the Queen's University of Belfast, commonly known as the Literific, is the university's debating society.
 The purposes of the Society, as per its Laws are to "encourage debating, oratory and rhetoric throughout the student body of the University and beyond".
+Being founded in 1850, the society is the oldest society at Queen's University.